ZHassanQ/PS4-Guide/XMB-Customize.md

 If you want to replace your profile picture, then you need to have a `512x512` picture.
 And then copy it to your PS4 in any directory.
 (Preferably `data\PS4Xplorer`) After that launch PS4Xplorer and go to your picture and set it as a profile picture.

 - If you haven't already installed it go to **[PKG-Installation.md](https://github.com/ZHassanQ/PS4-Guide/blob/main/PKG-Installation.md)** to see how to install PKG-files in many different ways, and what to do if an there are an errors.

+## Shortcuts

+If you want a fast shortcuts to Debug Settings, activating GoldHEN (ESP version is also included), storage, and more!
+In your notifications then install this **[PKG-file]()**.

+- Note: You need to launch a payload for the notifications to work, I suggest "Payload Guest" app.
+    - When you install the notifications shortcuts, it will install a payload that can be immediately launched.